pralfredo/qps/README.md

-[This project is a simulation of a single quantum particle inside a bounded one-dimensional potential.
-It is a complex simulation that relies on multiple course concepts.]{.mark}
+This project is a simulation of a single quantum particle inside a bounded one-dimensional potential.
+It is a complex simulation that relies on multiple course concepts.

 Firstly, it relies on the concept of **code reuse**: the ability to use existing code for a new function or program.
 The modular design of